Packing for a ski trip skier with arms up looking at the mountains

 I love the interchangeable, anti-fog lenses for different lighting conditions.
 They have a great fit and sometimes I almost forget I have them on!

 If you’re wondering whether these are skiing essentials for beginners or you’re simply an occasional skier who needs a casual price point to match how many times you’ll wear a pair of ski goggles, these OTG goggles are best-sellers.
-I’ve bought several pairs as gifts for family members and they’ve worked like a charm!
+I’ve bought several pairs as gifts for growing kids and first time skiers and they’ve worked like a charm!

 7. Neck Gaiter